jclaros27/Granger-Causality/README.md

 where the matrix $a_{i,j}$ contains the weights of the contributions of the past of $X(t)$ and $Y(t)$, and $\varepsilon_i$ are the residuals.
 The order of the AR model $p$ can be estimated by different criteria such as Akaike Information Criterion (AIC) or the Bayesian Information Criterion (BIC).
 In this repository $p$ is obtained as the minimum value of those obtained by this two criteria.

-Modelling the past-influence of the other series is what is called Bivariate Auto-regressive model, given rise to:
+Modelling the past-influence of the other series is what is called Bivariate Auto-Regressive model, given rise to:

 $$ X(t) = \displaystyle\sum_{k=1}^p a_{11,k}X(t-k) + \displaystyle\sum_{k=1}^p a_{12,k}Y(t-k) \varepsilon_{12}, $$